ValeriyMarchenko/Django-courses/README.md

 To work with use: 'py -m pip install Django'
+Superuser: admin, pas: admin